 Section 12P(3)(b) and section 12P(6) will apply when, for example, the government grant received by or accrued to the taxpayer exceeds the base cost of an allowance asset.
-Under section 12P(3)(b) the base cost of the allowance asset must be reduced by the government grant [see 5.1.2(b)].
-Since the government grant exceeds the base cost of the asset, the base cost will be reduced to zero and the excess government grant must be used to reduce the allowable deductions under section 11 in the year of assessment in which the government grant is received or accrues (see Example 10).
+Under section 12P(3)(b) the base cost of the allowance asset must be reduced by the government grant [see 5.1.3(b)].
+Since the government grant exceeds the base cost of the asset, the base cost will be reduced to zero and the excess government grant must be used to reduce the allowable deductions under section 11 in the year of assessment in which the government grant is received or accrues (see Example 12).
 Any excess not utilised is carried forward to future years to reduce future deductions otherwise allowable under section 11.

-Example 7 - Receipt of an exempt government grant for other expenditure
+Example 9 - Receipt of an exempt government grant for other expenditure

-A taxpayer was awarded a government grant of R1 million in the 2021 year of assessment as a reimbursement for operating expenditure to be incurred.
+Company I was awarded a government grant of R1 million in the 2023 year of assessment as a reimbursement for operating expenditure to be incurred.
 The government grant was exempt from normal tax under section 12P(2).
-The taxpayer incurred the following operating expenditure which was deductible under section 11:
+Company I incurred the following operating expenditure which was deductible under section 11:

-- R600 000 in the 2021 year of assessment - R700 000 in the 2022 year of assessment
+- R600 000 in the 2023 year of assessment - R700 000 in the 2024 year of assessment

-Under section 12P(6) the operating expenditure of R600 000 otherwise deductible under section 11 in the 2021 year of assessment must be reduced to zero owing to the receipt of the exempt government grant of R1 million.
-The excess government grant funding of R400 000 (R1 million - R600 000) is carried forward to the 2022 year of assessment to reduce the deduction for expenditure incurred available under section 11 of R700 000 to R300 000.
+Under section 12P(6) the operating expenditure of R600 000 otherwise deductible under section 11 in the 2023 year of assessment must be reduced to zero owing to the receipt of the exempt government grant of R1 million.
+The excess government grant funding of R400 000 (R1 million - R600 000) is carried forward to the 2024 year of assessment to reduce the deduction for expenditure incurred available under section 11 of R700 000 to R300 000.

-Example 8 - Receipt of an exempt government grant for the purposes of funding trading stock resulting in the reduction of the expenditure incurred to acquire trading stock [section 12P(3)(a)(i)]
+Example 10 - Receipt of an exempt government grant for the purposes of funding trading stock resulting in the reduction of the expenditure incurred to acquire trading stock [section 12P(3)(a)(i)]

-A taxpayer purchased trading stock at a cost of R900 000 in the 2021 year of assessment.
-The taxpayer did not have any opening stock at the beginning of the 2021 year of assessment.
-During the same year of assessment, the taxpayer received a government grant of R1 million towards the cost of trading stock.
+Company J purchased trading stock at a cost of R900 000 in the 2024 year of assessment.
+Company J did not have any opening stock at the beginning of the 2024 year of assessment.
+During the same year of assessment, Company J received a government grant of R1 million towards the cost of trading stock.
 The government grant was exempt from normal tax under section 12P(2).
 At the end of the year of assessment cost of stock held and not disposed of was R300 000.
-The taxpayer incurred other expenditure deductible under section 11 of R550 000 during the 2021 year of assessment.
+Company J incurred other expenditure deductible under section 11 of R550 000 during the 2024 year of assessment.